alzanaA/EcoTrans-Bangkit-ML-models/README.md

 ![image](https://user-images.githubusercontent.com/68011329/173268847-331eac8e-455c-48a4-8374-dcecd310aaa0.png)

-Our models are using stacked LSTM and 2 hidden layers so that our mordels can add a level of abstraction in order to represent the problem at different time scales.
+Our models are using stacked LSTM and 2 hidden layers so that our models can add a level of abstraction in order to represent the problem at different time scales.

 # Result